 Associate Professor, Colorado State University

-Ryadi Adityavarman is an associate professor in the Department of Design and Merchandising at Colorado State University.
-Adityavarman has a multidisciplinary academic background, including architecture, interior design, and historic preservation with professional practice experience in internatio
+Ryadi Adityavarman is an associate professor in the Interior Architecture program at Colorado State University.
+He has a multidisciplinary background in architecture, interior design, and historic preservation with a particular focus in Indonesian architectural traditions.

 Shorna Allred's research blends human factors and natural sciences to improve resource management and conservation.

 Assistant Professor, Gettysburg College

 Matthew Amster is a cultural anthropologist and filmmaker with extensive experience working in Borneo and, more recently, has started a new project in Denmark.

 Iwan Jaya Azis is an adjunct professor of applied economics and policy in the Charles H. Dyson School of Applied Economics and Management.